LearnOnDemandSystems/docs/guides/idl2/idlv2-authoring-guide-and-best-practice.md

         ![Refernce Instruction Block](images/reference-instruction-blocks.png)

 - **Commands:** Used to target the current resource in the Resource Portal to input commands.
 To mitigate risk of error and to enhance the overall experience of the lab, the IDLx platform supports executing commands directly in the area of focus of the Resource Portal.
-Clicking the text in the lab instructions will input the command into the item in focus, on the Resource Portal.
+Selecting the text in the lab instructions will input the command into the item in focus, on the Resource Portal.
 Commands can be a single line (shown below) or multi-line.

     There are 4 different kinds of commands that you can configure: